tapasrastogi2411/African-Impact-Challenge/doc/sprint0/README.md

 	$  npm install --save react-dom

-Conveiently, the testing tools can also be installed using npm:
+Conveniently, the testing tools can also be installed using npm:

 	$ npm install mocha
 	$ npm install --save-dev chai